mgechev/angularjs-in-patterns/README.md

 We can think of the function associated with each terminal as implementation of the `AbstractExpression`'s interface.

-Each `Client` interprets given AngularJS expression in a specific context - specific scope.
+Each `Client` interprets given Angular 1 expression in a specific context - specific scope.

-Few sample AngularJS expressions are:
+Few sample Angular 1 expressions are:

 ```JavaScript
 // toUpperCase filter is applied to the result of the expression